The Legatum Prosperity Index

 CAPS: That sounds incredibly complex.

 Dr. Jemilah Mahmood: It’s complex because, when it comes down to it, everything in nature is connected.
 The disconnection is with us – we are not connected anymore.
-This is because our political, economic and social systems have evolved in ways which are simply not sustainable, not respecting the limits of the Earth’s ability to provide for us, to clean up our messes, to process our trash and the toxins we create., to protect us from poorly thought through development choices.
+This is because our political, economic and social systems have evolved in ways which are simply not sustainable, not respecting the limits of the Earth’s ability to provide for us, to clean up our messes, to process our trash and the toxins we create, to protect us from poorly thought through development choices.
 And it’s starting to more immediately touch upon a lot of sensitivities.
 For example, in Malaysia, the massive flooding in late 2021, generated a huge tension in politics.
 People felt that the government wasn’t taking care of them.
 People didn’t talk about climate change until it impacted them, until the triple crisis of the pandemic, the floods and then economic recession became very personal.

 There is no escaping the fact that human beings drive environmental and planetary destruction, whether through their own consumer behaviors, though silent acquiescence to damage caused by big businesses and corrupt politicians or simply through participating and accepting the poorly thought through development decisions our leaders and private sector managers make – decisions that don’t take into account planetary boundaries or respect for nature.
 So, we are trying to get people to flip it and see things from a different perspective.